alicedb2/tinyQuan/README.md

 - 1x 3.5mm TS jack with switch
 - LM317 MOSFET
 - 1x trimpot (I use a multi-turn to precisely trim to 5.000V)
-- 5V-12V power supply (LM317 will tolerate up to 37V)
+- 5V-12V power supply of your choice although LM317 will tolerate up to 37V